bilancetrix/desafio-winnin/README.md

 ### Desktop
 Run 'npm test' (or 'npm t' for the short version) to run the test in headless mode on a desktop viweport.

-Or, run 'npm run cy:open' to open #press in interactive mode on a desktop viweport.
+Or, run 'npm run cy:open' to open #press in interactive mode on a desktop viewport.